supervisely-ecosystem/apply-det3d-to-project-dataset/README.md

 # How To Run
 **Step 0.** Please make sure that you deployed 3d detection model using corresponding serving app.
-Learn more in ecosystem…
+Learn more in ecosystem …

 **Step 1.** Add [Apply 3D Detection to Pointcloud Project](https://ecosystem.supervise.ly/apps/supervisely-ecosystem/apply-det3d-to-project-dataset) application to your Team